JavaScript & Canonical Web Architecture

 So what is AJAX ?
 The original acronym stands for "Asynchronous Javascript And Xml".

 The "asynchronous" is in relation to typical http/s request where a request is made and the user waits until all the data is loaded and then the browser renders the result.
-With JavaScript on the browser this can execute (behaivour is controllable) on its own execution thread that is indpendent from the main user thread.
+With JavaScript on the browser this can execute (behaviour is controllable) on its own execution thread that is independent from the main user thread.
 This allow the JavaScript to make further request asynchronously and so decouples the http rendering from the request made back to server via the JavaScript program.

 In original AJAX these request are made through the XMLHTTPRequest method which is used to make further HTTP requests (GET, POST, UPDATE, DELETE etc) with results returned via XML in response body.